Behaviour Change

 Behaviour change is thus an excellent example of complexity: it is hard to define exactly what the end result will look like, the pathway is highly intricate in terms of being hostage to environmental shifts, feedback loops, etc, and that you cannot repeat the process and get the exact same result.

-As I outlined in the Useful Theory of Change section, Behaviour Change is that hinge point between where a programme stops implementing and starts theorising.
-It is a key pivot point where we hope a given intervention has done enough to enable others to do things differently.
+As outlined in the Useful Theory of Change section, John Mayne1 tells us that Behaviour Change is that hinge point between where an intervention stops implementing and starts theorising.
+It is a key pivot point where we hope a given intervention has done enough to enable others to do things differently and see a series of change happen as a result of that.

-However, it is a step that is far from simple and there are a multitude of models to help unpick and understand that, either at the design stage to plan an intervention, at the mid-point to understand emerging change, or retrospectively to understand how change came about.
-Personally, I am all about Susan Michie.
+However, it is a step that is far from simple and there are a multitude of models to help unpick and understand that, either at the design stage to plan an intervention, at the mid-point to identify emerging change, or retrospectively to evaluate how change came about.
+Personally, I am all about Susan Michie and the work done by the UCL Centre for Behaviour Change.
 The reasons for that are in the next section.

 How do I do it?